 Our colleagues from the organization DANT (Disability/Arts/NYC Task Force) coined "The Chicago Model" in 2018 to describe our city's distinctive mode of creating and supporting the Disability Art and Culture movement.
-We guite like the moniker and find it useful in explaining what we do in the 3Arts Residency Fellowship program at UIC and how it operates as part of a larger city-wide context.
-We choose, however, to replace "The" with "A" to recognize that additional Chicago histories undoubtedly exist with their own narratives of structural support formal or informal-for Deaf and disabled artists and their work.
+We quite like the moniker and find it useful in explaining what we do in the 3Arts/Bodies of Work Residency Fellowship program and how it operates as part of a larger city-wide context.
+We choose, however, to replace "The" with "A" to recognize that additional Chicago histories undoubtedly exist with their own narratives of structural supportformal or informal-for Deaf and disabled artists and their work.

 The model to which we refer can be thought of as a network of support that connects, nurtures, and sustains the development of Deaf and disabled artists.
-This network, which took Ripped Roman Install Following shape informally in the late 1980s, evolved through connections Deaf and disabled artists, activists, and academics made with each other-from person to person-to form a larger community.
+This network, which took shape informally in the late 1980s, evolved through connections Deaf and disabled artists, activists, and academics made with each other-from person to person-to form a larger community.